The Zum Sperrgebiet Seaview Hotel...

 Health & safety

 Medical care: There is a medical doctor in town

 Dangerous animals: Low Risk

 Security measures: 24 hours security guard on duty

 Fire safety: There are fire extinguishers on each floor.

 Laundry facilities: A laundry service can be done on request for an extra charge.

 Money: No currency exchange and travellers cheques can be exchanged only if they are in South Africa Rand.

-Accepted payment on location: Credit cards are not accepted here.
+Accepted payment on location: Visa and Mastercard are accepted here.